 \subsection{Multiple-Threshold Support Basis}

-The single-threshold support basis works well when $Q$ and $K$ have only a small number of ``large'' entries, which we can guarantee under the sub-Gaussian assumption.
-However, when we do \emph{not} make any distributional assumptions, we can no longer bound the number of large entries in $Q$ and $K$ using concentration inequalities.
-In this case, the exact computation on the large-entry component becomes too expensive.
+The single-threshold support basis works well when $Q$ and $K$ only have a small number of ``large'' entries.
+However, if we do \emph{not} make any distributional assumptions, we cannot bound the number of large entries in $Q$ and $K$ with high probability.
+Thus, the exact computation may become too expensive.

-\paragraph{Divide: Design a multiple-threshold support basis.} To address it, we develop the \emph{multiple-threshold support basis} to decompose $Q$ and $K$ into several disjoint components by a sequence of thresholds $T_1 > T_2 > \cdots > T_m > 0$.
+\paragraph{Divide: Design a Multiple-Threshold Support Basis} To address it, we develop the \emph{multiple-threshold support basis} to decompose $Q$ and $K$ into several disjoint components by a sequence of thresholds $0 < T_1 < T_2 < \cdots < T_m$.
 These thresholds partition the range of entry magnitudes into $m$ disjoint intervals.
 For example, entries within $(T_{\ell - 1}, T_{\ell}]$ are assigned to the $\ell$-th ``bucket''.
 We write $Q = Q^{(T_1)} + Q^{(T_2)} + \cdots + Q^{(T_m)}$ and $K = K^{(T_1)} + K^{(T_2)} + \cdots + K^{(T_m)}$.
 To ensure the disjointness of each $A^{\paren{T_\ell, T_{\ell'}}} := Q^{\paren{T_\ell}} \paren{K^{\paren{T_{\ell'}}}}^\top$, if we find a large entry from $Q$ or $K$ in the interval $(T_{\ell - 1}, T_{\ell}]$, we take the entire row containing this entry and include it in $Q^{(T_\ell)}$ or $K^{(T_\ell)}$.
 We then expand the product $QK^\top$ as $QK^\top = \sum_{\ell=1}^m \sum_{\ell'=1}^m A^{\paren{T_\ell, T_{\ell'}}}$.
 Since there are $m^2$ such matrices $A^{(T_\ell, T_{\ell'})}$, we choose $T_\ell$ to grow exponentially with respect to $\ell$ to keep $m^2$ small.
 Thus, we only need to handle a small number of $A^{(T_\ell, T_{\ell'})}$ to achieve the desired running time.
 Due to its disjointness, the support basis $\{ A^{\paren{T_l, T_{l'}}} \}_{T_l, T_{l'} \in \{T_\ell \}_{\ell = 1}^{m}}$ admits a desirable additive decomposition (by induction) analogous to Eq.~\eqref{eq:disjoint} for the single-threshold support basis.